Petreon/4-pointer-Bubble-Selection-Sort/README.md

 ## Results

-with this tests we can create an optimized alogrithm than the optmized bubblesort, but it doesnt compare to the STL sort algorithm, the results are below
+with this tests we can create an optimized alogrithm than the optmized bubblesort, but it doesnt compare to the STL sort algorithm, the results are below the test was made with an 10000 array elements

 - Time taken by bubble_selection is : 0.449637 sec
 - Time taken by sort is : 0.001989100 sec